blakeaber/resilient-devops/scripts/README.md

 ```

 --> Now you should be ready to start your aws , terraform, docker operations.
-This is done for you but do it for the peace of mind

 --> Proceed to resilient-devops/tfs/docker_eb/README.md